CaveStoryModdingCommunity/modding-wiki/wiki/freeware-asset-replacement.md

 # Game asset replacement

 By default, quite a few of the assets in Cave Story Freeware can be replaced by custom ones without the need for advanced knowledge of executable structure or programming.
-This is one of the most basic ways to modify the game and get familliar with its structure before [delving into more involved modding tecniques](advanced-freeware-hacking).
+This is one of the most basic ways to modify the game and get familiar with its structure before [delving into more involved modding techniques](advanced-freeware-hacking).

 The following assets can be replaced by editing or changing assets in the `data` folder:
 - Maps *(`.pxm`, PiXel Map)*